AlexandraVallet/vallet-research/index.md

 {% capture text %}

-Weare developing innovative medical technologies that enable the assessment of brain fluid dynamics in vivo, for both diagnostic and patient follow-up purposes.
+We are developing innovative medical technologies that enable the assessment of brain fluid dynamics in vivo, for both diagnostic and patient follow-up purposes.
 Our goal is to create a suite of tools that integrate compact electronic devices for clinical measurements, cutting-edge Computational Fluid Dynamics modeling tools, and Artificial Intelligence algorithms.
 This approach will enable us to more accurately diagnose and monitor pathological brain ageing, ultimately improving patient outcomes.

 {%